ynad/scripts-branch/README.txt

 Description:
 ------------
-A (partial) collection of scripts (especially bash and similar) that I wrote for my personal use.
+A (partial) collection of scripts (bash and others) wrote for personal use and fun.

 License: